 From September 4-6, Asian Internet capital Korea played host to the region’s annual Internet governance forum, with more than 200 attendees descending upon Seoul to participate in the discussions.
 APrIGF 2013 is more than just a multi-stakeholder forum shaping the region’s common issues and future Internet – since the 2012 World Conference on International Telecommunication (WCIT), APrIGF has become the main global meeting for Internet governance discussions, due in part to the significant social, economic and technological role the Internet is playing in the region’s...

+Some reflections on the 2013 Internet Governance Forum (IGF) I was not the only one who said that the 2013 Internet Governance Forum meeting was the best ever.
 In many ways, IGF 2013 was a defining moment.
 There was a strong sense of community among the participants – no stakeholder group defended their own interests, but they all stood up to defend the principle of multistakeholder cooperation.
-Much of the discussions focused on Internet governance principles, principles of multistakeholder cooperation and the role of governments in this multistakeholder environment.
+Much of the discussions focused on Internet governance principles, principles of multistakeholder cooperation and the role of governments in this multistakeholder environment.Some...

 In my last blog entry, I shared some of my hopes for this year's Internet Governance Forum (IGF); actually, it was only one hope that the IGF will manage to assert itself as the only platform where stakeholders meet to shape future Internet governance discussions.
 And, not only did this hope come true, but I also felt that the IGF brought back the unparalleled sense of community and unity in safeguarding and preserving the open Internet.